jasonherrboldt/Cero/README.md

 Bold
  * Saves non-numeric cards for when it gets backed into a corner.
- * 1st choice is a numeric card, 2nd choice is a non-numeric color, 3rd choice is a wild or wd4.
+ * First choice is a numeric card, second choice is a non-numeric color, third choice is a wild or wild draw four.
- * If a current played card can be matched by color and number from p2's hand, p2 will play the card from the larger color group.
+ * If a current played card can be matched by color and number from player two's hand, player two will play the card from the larger color group.
  * Will play zero value cards to keep deck color in its favor before playing higher cards of the same color.

 Cautious
- * Discards non-numeric cards ASAP to prevent giving player one a higher score if p2 loses.
+ * Discards non-numeric cards ASAP to prevent giving player one a higher score if player two loses.
- * If a current played card can be matched by color and number from p2's hand, p2 will play the card with the higher value.
+ * If a current played card can be matched by color and number from player two's hand, player two will play the card with the higher value.
- * 1st choice is a wild or wd4, 2nd choice is a non-numeric color, 3rd choice is numeric.
+ * First choice is a wild or wild draw four, second choice is a non-numeric color, third choice is numeric.

 Dumb
- * Will look blindly for first matching card in hand - will not try to switch the deck color to its favor.
+ * Will look blindly for first matching card in hand -- will not try to switch the deck color to its favor. ("Blindly" means player two's hand is shuffled before it marches through the cards, one by one, looking for a match.)
  * Randomly decides to play a non-numeric card if any are present.
-Picks a color at random from its hand when discarding a wild or WD4.
+Picks a color at random from its hand when discarding a wild or wild draw four.

-Player one's hand is displayed with cards of the same color grouped together in ascending card order: numeric, non-numeric, wild.
+Player one's hand is displayed with cards of the same color grouped together in ascending card value order.
+First numeric cards are shown, then non-numeric, then wild / wild draw four.

-Printouts of game activities are spaced out to give the illusion of a tempo similar to a real game.
-Player one may choose 1 or 2 second intervals between printouts of new events.

 Program will automatically add cards to either player's hand for draw two and wild draw four cards.